Austin A40 Farina: Naming

 The A40 designation had been used on a series of previous Austins, most recently the Cambridge, but the "Farina" suffix was new with this car, marketing the Pinin Farina design – contrary to all previous A40s, which had been named after counties of England.
 The Countryman name, on the other hand, had been used on several previous Austin (A40) estate models.
 Early examples including the somewhat larger 1948 Countryman estate of the 1947 A40 Devon / Dorset, and the more upscale 1948 A70 Countryman – but also on the estate versions of the A40 Farina's direct A30 and A35 predecessors.

 The Farina name was not used in Sweden, where the car received the name "Futura" because a mix-up with a common type of brown sugar with a similar name was believed to be unavoidable.

 Mark I

-Presented as a saloon at the London Motor Show in October 1958, the A40 Farina was intended to replace the Austin A35, from which it inherited much of its running gear, and was a capacious thoroughly modern small car, with a brand new distinctive "two box" shape and headroom in the back seat.
-It was a saloon, the lower rear panel dropped like a then conventional bootlid, the rear window remaining fixed.
+Presented as a saloon at the London Motor Show in October 1958, the A40 Farina was intended to replace the Austin A35, from which it inherited much of its running gear.
+This car was designed to be spacious with a new "two box" shape and headroom in the back seat.
+To access the trunk the bottom panel dropped with the rear window remaining fixed.